Saturn0always/Payload-badusb-metasploit-windows/README.md

 > ## Tuto🕹️ ##
 For badusb: Install arduino, select arduino leonardo and exploit.

-For digispark: go to link and paste the text in the file "other".
+For digispark: go to dukweeno.github.io/Duckuino/ and paste the text in the file "other".

 ⚠️did not forget to modify "link" by a github download link.⚠️